 Darwin is famous for its lush tropical climate, outdoor activities and fresh seafood.
-This 3-hour dinner cruise brings these elements together with an intimate 4-course meal on a sailboat.
-A northern Australia sunset serves as a backdrop to an intimate meal featuring wild seafood appetizers, rich entrees and homemade dessert.
+This 2.5-hour dinner cruise brings these elements together with an intimate 4-course meal on a traditional ketch.
+A northern Australia sunset serves as a backdrop to an intimate meal featuring wild seafood appetizers, rich entrees and a tropical fruit platter for dessert.
 Freshly shucked Coffin Bay oysters, anyone?

 Escape from the bustle of city life and spend a full day exploring the waterfalls, rainforest and rock formations in beautiful Litchfield National Park.
 Located an easy 2-hour drive from Darwin, Litchfield National Park encircles the Tabletop Range, known for spectacular waterfalls and swimming holes, plus sculptural cliffs, monsoon forest and historic sites.
 Your guide takes you to stunning waterfalls, rock pools where you can swim, and a walking path in the forest where you learn about the plants and wildlife.
 Soak in the natural beauty and return refreshed.

 • 11 hours

 Tour Darwin at your own pace with a 24-hour or 48-hour hop-on hop-off pass.
 See fabulous views from the open-top double-decker bus and get on and off at 10 convenient stops, including Crocosaurus Cove, the waterfront precinct and Fort Hill Wharf.
 Stay as long as you like at the attractions of your choice, then hop on board to travel from sight to sight.
 Or stay on the bus to enjoy full 60-minute and 90-minute tours around Darwin, while listening to an entertaining on-board commentary.